What Not to Do When Using Social Media for Business

 Promoting yourself and your business is likely part of why you're on social media, to begin with, but these networks are vastly different from other marketing tools.
 While you can and should share your experiences and the value of your business, products, and services, balance your self-promotion by promoting and helping others.
 This will make your friends and followers much more receptive to your promotional posts, and your followers may be more likely to pass your promotions on to their own networks.

-Keep in mind that there are a lot of different ways to use social media, and there really aren't rules about what you should and shouldn't do.
+Keep in mind that there are a lot of different ways to use social media.
+There really aren't rules about what you should and shouldn't do.
 There are, however, best practices you can follow if you want to create thriving and engaged communities on social media sites.
 And avoiding these seven activities will get you moving on the right path.